Groups and ClassesTake The Journey

 We are committed to building up people through sound Biblical teaching.
 Making disciples is our mission.
 As passionate followers of Jesus Christ, we must make disciples who make disciples.
 “Becoming the one who LEADS” is our theme.
 Changing bi-monthly, our Wednesday night LEADS classes have been designed to equip us, the members of the Body of Christ (Eph.
 4:12-13), to be leaders the Holy Spirit desires and empowers us to be.
 The L.E.A.D.S. acronym covers the five categories that we follow in our course selections: Leadership (1st Cor.
 11:1), Evangelism (Isaiah 52:7), Abundant living (John 10:10), Discipleship (Matthew 16:24), and Service (Matthew 20:26-28).

-- Coaching Leaders Through Nehemiah (Part 1)– Sign up for a leadership class with Lead Pastor Kelvin Page on tremendous and valuable principles each leader can learn out of the Book of Nehemiah.
+- Coaching Leaders Through Nehemiah (Part 2) – Sign up for a leadership class with Lead Pastor Kelvin Page on tremendous and valuable principles each leader can learn out of the Book of Nehemiah.
 If you are a leader of people or aspiring to lead better, whether it be in marketplace, in the church, or your sphere of influence, you will greatly benefit from this class.
-Spaces may be limited, so please contact email@example.com to secure your spot.
+Spaces are limited, so please contact email@example.com to secure your spot.
 Kelvin Page/Conference Room (Westmore Offices: 2232 Candies Lane, NW)

-- GriefShare (Mondays, 6:30 p.m.)– is a friendly, caring group of people who will walk alongside you through one of life’s most difficult experiences.
+- GriefShare (Mondays, 6:30 p.m.)
+Part 2 – A friendly, caring group of people who will walk alongside you through one of life’s most difficult experiences.
 You do not have to go through the grieving process alone.
 You will gain access to valuable GriefShare resources to help you recover from your loss and look forward to rebuilding your life.
-The class will meet on September 9 at 6:00 p.m. before starting a weekly group in October.
+The class meets on Mondays at 6:30 p.m. before starting a weekly group in October.
 Ginger Robinson/U-Turn Institute, Room 118 (U-Turn Suite)

 At Westmore we believe that strong marriages are the foundation of healthy churches and communities with Christ at the center of the union.
 We have developed groups to help you grow and strengthen your marriage and to connect with other married couple.